tejasbubane/tejasbubane.github.io/content/books/2025-12-31-india-after-gandhi.md

 ### On the positive side:

 Right from independence, on every major issue, west proclaimed the country would fall apart.
 So many small princely states, religious hatred, inexperience, deaths of some leaders, wars, etc were proving their point beyond doubt.
-And yet miraculously it stood strong on all those obstacles and grew.
+And yet miraculously India stood strong on all those obstacles and grew.

 This is just a small glimpse, there is so much more in the book and I am so glad I read it.